Stone circle: Recumbent and axial stone circle

 Recumbent stone circles are a variation containing a single large stone placed on its side.
 The stones are often ordered by height, with the tallest being the portals, with gradually reducing heights around each side of the circle, down to the recumbent stone, which is the lowest.
 This type is found throughout the British Isles and Brittany, with 71 examples in Scotland and at least 20 in south-west Ireland.
 In the latter nation they are generally called axial stone circles, including Drombeg stone circle near Rosscarbery, County Cork.

 Scottish recumbent circles are usually flanked by the two largest of the standing stones immediately on either side.
 These are known as 'flankers'.
 The stones are commonly graded in height with the lowest stones being diametrically opposite to the tall flankers.
 The circle commonly contains a ring cairn and cremation remains.

 Irish axial stone circles are found in Cork and Kerry counties.
 These do not have tall flanking stones on either side of the recumbent stone.
 Instead, there are two tall stones at the side of the circle opposite the recumbent stone.
 These are known as 'portals', as they form an entrance into the circle.
 Often the portals are turned so that their flat sides face each other, rather than facing the centre of the circle.

-Concentric stone circle

-A concentric stone circle is a type of prehistoric monument consisting of a circular or oval arrangement of two or more stone circles set within one another.
-They were in use from the late Neolithic to the end of the early Bronze Age and are found in England and Scotland.

-Cobble pavements have been found in the centre of many examples.
-Connected features at some sites include central mounds, outlying standing stones, and avenues or circular banks on which the stones are set.
-Alternatively, they may be replicas of earlier timber circles rebuilt in stone, especially the examples in Wessex.

-A funerary purpose is thought to be likely, especially by Aubrey Burl.
-He thought that such sites in Cumbria are analogous to the kerbs that surround some chamber tombs.
-Burials have been found at all excavated concentric stone circles: both inhumations and cremations.
-The burnt remains have been found either within an urn or placed directly in the earth.